strohne/Facepager/src/readme.md

   $ cd src
   $ python3 Facepager.py

+Note: After the first time installation, you only need to activate venv and run Facepager.py.
 Remember: you can provide default credentials for Facebook, Twitter and YouTube in the credentials.py.
 See credentials.py.readme for further details.